Shabir Shah

 Shabir Ahmad Shah popularly known as Shabir Shah (born 14 June 1953), in Kadipora, Anantnag, Kashmir is the founder and president of the Jammu and Kashmir Democratic Freedom Party (JKDFP), one of the main separatist political organizations seeking "right of self-determination" to Jammu and Kashmir.
-Having spent 32 years of his life in jails, he is known as the "Jail Bird", "Nelson Mandela of Kashmir" and recognised by Amnesty International as "The Prisoner of Conscience."

 Birth and childhood

 Born in a business family of South Kashmir's Kadipora town in district Anantnag on 14 June 1953.
 Shabir Ahmad Shah Varrier did his early schooling at Government Middle School, Sarnal, Anantnag and passed a higher secondary examination from M.I.
 Higher Secondary School, Anantnag but could not continue his studies due to affiliation with various students’ leagues for which was jailed at very early age.

 Shah's father was Ghulam Mohammad Varrier, who was a Block Development Officer.
 He apparently died in police custody in 1989.

 Personal life

 Shabir is married to Bilquies Shah, a doctor by profession, and they have two daughters - Sehar Shabir shah and Sama Shabir shah.

 In December 2021, it was reported that Shah was "gravely ill" in prison.